zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Traditional form:** Sacrifice, gift to deity **Creative form:** Investment of energy, attention, care

 Creation requires sacrifice.
 Time that could be spent otherwise.
 Energy that might flow elsewhere.
-The creator offers themselves to the work—not as martyrdom, but as gift.
+The creator offers themselves to the work, not as martyrdom, but as gift.

 **Offering practices:**
 - Clear schedule: protect time as inviolable